top of page

 She scrunched her face.
 “The best thing?”

 “See?
 I don’t know either, and I think it’s because we didn’t do anything.
-This term is our last chance to have a story we can tell.
+This year is our last chance to do something memorable.
 So drink your beer.”

 “Beer is disgusting.”